 The screening is important because it can help identify whether you are experiencing symptoms of depression.
 Even if you haven’t recognized them yourself.

 Early detection and treatment of depression can improve your quality of life and reduce the risk of developing more severe depression or other mental health conditions.

 Who should be screened?

-Depression screening is recommended for all adults, but particularly for those who have a family history of depression, have experienced a significant life event, or are currently dealing with a chronic medical condition.
+Depression screening is recommended for all adults.
+Particularly for those who have a family history of depression or have experienced a significant life event.
+Also is you are currently dealing with a chronic medical condition.

 If the screening indicates that you may be experiencing depression, your doctor will work with you to develop a treatment plan that is tailored to your needs and preferences.

 Screening is a simple but important process that can help identify depression early and lead to effective treatment.